Anne Lise Aas: Career

 On graduating, until 1952 Aas was employed by the architect Knut Knutsen and thereafter for the architects Karen and Odd Brochmann and for Dag Rognlien, whom she married.
 During this period, she designed furniture for one of the architect Frode Rinnan's housing projects.
 In 1958 she was appointed artistic collaborator for Den Norske Husflidsforening, a significant handicrafts association.
 She also received assignments from the folk art and crafts association, Norges Husflidslag.

 In 1962, Aas established her own studio, in which she created simple yet practical works inspired by Nordic traditions.
 These included furniture, textiles, glassware and lamps, all of which reflected her skill in the use of colour.
 She also arranged a number of exhibitions for architectural and furniture firms, many of which included photography.

 Aas is also remembered as a writer and an editor.
 In 1975, she helped to establish the heritage association Fortidsminneforeningen and became the editor of its cultural heritage journal Fortidsvern.
 In the 1980s, she edited Corridor, a journal supported by furniture manufacturers.
 In 1995, in connection with the jubilee of the interior designers' association NIL, she published Rom og møbler gjennom 50 år (Fifty years of rooms and furniture).

 Anne Lise Aas died on 21 August 2020, aged 95.

 Awards

-In 1973, Ass received Norway's most significant craft award, the Jacob Prize.
+In 1973, Aas received Norway's annual craft award, the Jacob Prize.